Butler Bulldogs football

 The Butler Bulldogs football program is the intercollegiate American football team for Butler University located in the U.S. state of Indiana.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Pioneer Football League.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and is a member of the Pioneer Football League (PFL).
 Butler's first football team was fielded in 1887.
 The team plays its home games at the 7,500 seat Bud and Jackie Sellick Bowl (historically Butler Bowl) in Indianapolis.
-The Bulldogs are coached by Mike Uremovich.
+The Bulldogs are coached by Kevin Lynch.